The Role of Metrology in Achieving Digital Quality Standards

 1. Define Quality Standards

-First, it is essential to establish clear quality standards for what constitutes good digital quality.
-These standards should be aligned with industry requirements and customer expectations.
+First, it is essential to establish clear quality standards for good digital quality.
+These standards should align with industry requirements and customer expectations.

 2. Choose the Right Measurement Tools